 Sit on the floor with your legs crossed, keeping your back straight and shoulders relaxed.
 Rest your hands on your knees, palms facing up for openness or down for grounding.
 This position helps maintain balance and is ideal for long meditation sessions.
 Focus on your breath and allow your body to settle into stillness.

-3. Chair Meditation
+3. Chair Meditation if can’t sit for longer

 4. Lying Down (Savasana)